Kylie Pina, IBCLC Colorado Springs Lactation Consultant

 Welcome to Springs Lactation

-We work with: Health First Colorado and CIGNA (through Wildflower).
-For all other insurances, clients self pay and submit a superbill (medical receipt) for reimbursement.
+Insurances Accepted: Health First Colorado and CIGNA (through Wildflower).
+For all other insurance plans, clients self-pay and submit a superbill (medical receipt) for reimbursement.

 Springs Lactation can help with: